rapidsai/build-planning/docs/docs/ci.md

 ### Runners

-RAPIDS runs Github actions on [a set of self-hosted runners at NVIDIA](https://docs.gha-runners.nvidia.com/).
+RAPIDS runs Github actions on [a mixture of public and self-hosted runners at NVIDIA](https://docs.gha-runners.nvidia.com/).

 ### Shared workflows